Revolutionary Communist Party (UK, 1977): Organisation

-Historian Evan Smith suggests that there has been a debate about whether the RCP was part of the left.
-Frank Furedi later described the party's approach: “We tried to transcend the left-right divide.
-Lots of left-wingers said we were not really left-wing because we did not speak their language.
-We wanted to have an experimental approach and not repeat the problems of the past.”
-Andy Beckett of The Guardian wrote: Despite its name, most of its stances were not communist or revolutionary but contrarian: it supported free speech for racists, and nuclear power; it attacked environmentalism and the NHS.
-Its most consistent impulse was to invoke an idealised working class, and claim it was actually being harmed by the supposed elites of the liberal left.

-Front groups and campaigns

-According to historian Evan Smith,The RCT/RCP formed several front groups around single issues during the late 1970s and early 1980s, with the most prominent being the Irish Freedom Movement (which had begun as the Smash the Prevention of Terrorism Act Campaign) and Workers Against Racism (originally East London Workers Against Racism).
-SPTAC and ELWAR were both set up to rival the alleged chauvinism of the British left and larger campaign organisations around the issues of Irish solidarity and anti-racism, such as the Troops Out Movement and the Anti-Nazi League.
-From the beginning, it seemed that the RCT/RCP was more comfortable directing its own single-issue groups than joining other larger campaign groups.
+The RCP operated using front organisations which revolved around single issues and were set up to combat leftism chauvinism.
+These front organisations were also created for the purposes of recruiting people.

 Workers Against Racism

 Beginning as East London Workers Against Racism (ELWAR) before it was launched as a national campaign, Workers Against Racism campaigned against state racism.
 Protests were organised against deportations and passport checks at hospitals and unemployment benefit offices.
-ELWAR also organised patrols and vigils to defend immigrants against racist attacks.
+ELWAR also organised patrols and vigils to defend immigrants against racist attacks, however their organisation was not large enough to use these tactics effectively.
 In Parliament, Conservative MP Nicholas Winterton demanded of the Home Secretary "if he will seek to proscribe the East London Workers against Racism vigilante group".
 Workers Against Racism was criticised in the press for its activities during the 1981 Brixton riots.
 An internal Home Office report to then Prime Minister Margaret Thatcher claimed: [T]he Revolutionary Communist Party set up a Lambeth Unemployed Workers' Group shortly before the Riots, and has since formed a South London Workers Against Racism group, similar to the East London Workers Against Racism which attracted some notoriety for organising vigilante patrols.